 Land-to-Sea Full Proposals are created by completing a series of webforms on the IODP3 Gateway (https://gateway.iodp3.org).
 This includes elements requiring completion of webform text boxes (by direct entry or by pasting text from elsewhere), uploading of pre-prepared PDF files, and selecting options from pull-down menus or via checkboxes.
-The content of each type of webform is illustrated in Section 6.
+The content of each type of webform is illustrated in Section 6 of the IODP3 Submission Guidelines for Scientific Ocean Drilling Proposals.